How Arts Help Kids Build Creativity, Teamwork, and Critical Thinking

 1. Encouraging Participation Beyond School

-Parents can enroll kids in community theaters, local art programs, or music lessons to reinforce what they learn in school.
+Parents can enrol kids in community theatres, local art programs, or music lessons to reinforce what they learn in school.

 2. Creating Safe Creative Spaces at Home